curiousoffice/playbook/README.rst

 Examples of languages we typically use are:

-- Python, NodeJS: our server-side preferences
+- Python, NodeJS or Elixir: our server-side preferences
 - Javascript: our client-side preference for web and mobile hybrid apps

 Frameworks